truenas/documentation/content/Solutions/Integrations/VMware/DeployTNinVMWare.md

 ![LoginScreen](/images/VMWareESXi/LoginScreen.png "VMWare ESXi Login Screen")

 ### Setting Up Storage
-Next set up the storage needed for the new VM.
-First select **Storage** and then the drive allocated for TrueNAS.
+Set up the storage needed for the new VM.
+First click on **Storage** and then the drive allocated for TrueNAS.
 Create the datastore directories for the ISO media and the TrueNAS virtual machine.

-{{< expand "Need more help creating directories?
+{{< expand "Need more help setting up storage?
 Click here." "v" >}}
 1. Select **Storage** on the navigation panel on the left side of the screen.

    ![StorageDatastoresTab](/images/VMWareESXi/StorageDatastoresTab.png "Storage Datastores Tab")